COVID-19 Health & Safety

 Please send the student the Positive On-Campus COVID Case Reporting Form.

 As a reminder, if a student tests positive for COVID-19 and it is determined that the student was in your class within the exposure timeframes which include 48 hours prior to symptom onset and 48 hours prior to a positive COVID-19 test, you will be notified of exposure in general WITHOUT receiving any personal health identifiers.

 What do I do if my student does not follow COVID-19 Health and Safety Behavioral Expectations?

 - More than anything, having a conversation with the student first, before referring them to the Dean of Student’s office is the most important.
 Did they forget their PPE or are they deliberately refusing to abide by the COVID Health and Safety Behavioral Expectations that they agreed to?

 - If the student forgets their mask, advise the student to find the nearest PPE stations using the MODO app.
 The map of the school contains locaters to help students find a mask and hand sanitizer.

-- Refer the student to the health center if they aren't familiar with the campus so they can get the PPE that they need.
+- Refer the student to the health center or Admissions and records if they aren't familiar with the campus so they can get the PPE that they need.